Add a shipping buffersAdd a shipping buffer.

 You may add a negative buffer if you want to absorb some of the shipping costs yourself, lowering the cost to your customers.
 Here is an example:

-- Subsidizing your negotiated shipping rates to be more competitive
+- Subsidizing your negotiated shipping rates or duty and tax to be more competitive

 For this [or another] reason, you may add a negative percentage or flat rate buffer such as the following: